 Energy Efficiency

-Regarding energy efficiency, tankless electric hot water heaters have a clear advantage over tank electric heaters.
+Tankless electric hot water heaters have a clear advantage over tank heaters in terms of energy efficiency.
 Tankless heaters only heat water as needed, eliminating the standby heat loss experienced with tank heaters.

 This means that energy is not wasted on continuously heating and maintaining a large volume of water.
 As a result, tankless electric heaters can be significantly more energy-efficient, leading to potential cost savings on utility bills and reduced environmental impact.